CloudLabsAI-Azure/pbiworkshops/Data Factory in a Day/Exercise 2.md

     ![Destination folder](./Media/copy-behavior-preserve.png)

 1. Navigate to the General tab with the Copy data activity selected.
 Update the **Name** and **Description** fields with the appropriate text.
-This step helps in identifying and managing the activity within your pipeline, making it easier to understand its purpose and functionality.

     | Property | Text |
     | :-- | :-- |